godleon/aws-lab-001-assume-role/README.md

-# aws-lab-001-assume-role
+# Overview

-This repository is for doing AWS IAM Assume Role Lab
+This repository is for doing AWS IAM Assume Role Lab with Terraform & GitHub Action.